Exclusive: China's Meituan-Dianping mulls U.S. IPO of at least $3 billion in 2018 - sources

 HONG KONG (Reuters) - China’s Meituan-Dianping, an online platform for ordering food and booking movies and restaurants, is considering an initial public offering in the United States as soon as next year, five people with knowledge of the matter told Reuters.

-A listing could raise at least $3 billion as the company’s investors look to capitalise on the current market bull run, which has taken U.S. stocks to a series of all-time highs.
+A listing could raise at least $3 billion as the company’s investors look to capitalize on the current market bull run, which has taken U.S. stocks to a series of all-time highs.

 Meituan-Dianping, which offers a broad range of services including movie ticketing, food delivery and beauty services, said last month it had raised $4 billion in fresh funding, valuing the company at $30 billion.